 When visiting our rehab Worcestershire centres for the first time, you will receive an assessment.
 This will cover your medical and substance abuse history.
 During the assessment, the rehab team will create a treatment plan with you.

-You are then welcome to take time to think about your options and discuss them with family.
-You can come and look at a few of our Worcestershire rehab centres to see which you like best.
+You are then welcome to take time to think about your options and discuss them with your family.
+You can come and look at a few of our Worcestershire rehab centres to see which you prefer.

 Below we explain the general rehab process at our drug and alcohol rehab Worcestershire centres.
 It consists of three stages: